Papa John's workers accused of selling drugs

 Undercover detectives were sent to the Papa John's and managed to buy drugs from two employees at four different times.

-"What the detectives would do is they'd order pizza and go out and wait in the parking lot," West said.
+"What the detectives would do is they'd order pizza and go out and wait in the parking lot," said Sgt.
+Cindi West, spokeswoman for the King County Sheriff's Office.
 "The employee would bring the pizza out and in the box would be the cocaine."

 Investigators dubbed it "Operation Extra Olives."